 Nickerson is amount the largest of the Commonwealth’s 145 forest and parks and offers a wide range of recreational opportunities

-• Picnicking on the beach at Flax Pond, a popular spot for swimming
+•Picnicking on the beach at Flax Pond, a popular spot for young swimmers!

 The Friends of Nickerson are proud to be able to assist in maintaining and enhancing this valuable natural resource.